 This is one of two foundational courses in the study of electricity.
 It examines the principles of electricity (voltage, current, resistance, power) and the electric circuit.
-Common circuits (series, parallel, seriesparallel) are examined as well as circuit theorems including Superposition, Thevenin's Theorem and Maximum Power Transfer.
+Common circuits (series, parallel, series-parallel) are examined as well as circuit theorems including Superposition, Thevenin's Theorem and Maximum Power Transfer.
 Troubleshooting skills are emphasized.

-Prerequisite(s): ELEC or ENGR program acceptance Corequisite(s): MATH-140 & MATH-146 or MATH-145

-ELEC 115 Basic Electricity II

-Basic Electricity II is the 2nd of the two foundational courses in electricity.
-Students will examine the principles of alternating current (AC) electricity including peak and RMS voltages, frequency, power factor and the impact of inductors and capacitors placed in AC circuits.
+Prerequisite(s): ELEC or ENGR program acceptance Corequisite(s): MATH-140 & MATH-146 or MATH-145 factor and the impact of inductors and capacitors placed in AC circuits.
 Series and parallel RL, RC and RLC circuits will be examined.
 A grade of C or better is required to move on to subsequent electrical courses.

+ELEC 115 Basic Electricity II 2 cr.

+Basic Electricity II is the 2nd of the two foundational courses in electricity.
+Students will examine the principles of alternating current (AC) electricity including peak and RMS voltages, frequency, power